mvlg/mvlg.github.io/index.md

 ---
 ## About Me

-I am a cultural historian of science and media with a focus on modern central Europe.
-My research deals with the intersecting histories of anthropology, psychology, and the legacies of colonialism.
-I am particularly interested in how visual media practices inform scientific knowledge about culture and the mind.
-I am currently a research associate at the [Warburg Institute](https://warburg.sas.ac.uk), University of London, where I am a member of the [Bilderfahrzeuge](https://bilderfahrzeuge.hypotheses.org) project.
+I am a cultural historian of modern central Europe.
+My research deals with circulations of images and knowledge between the arts, humanities and the natural sciences, with special attention to the intersecting histories of anthropology, aesthetics and psychology.
 I received my PhD from Princeton University in 2019.
-Originally trained as a Germanist with a background in literary studies, I take an interdisciplinary approach to the epistemic transfers between the arts, humanities and the natural sciences.
 Below are a few of my major research strands.

 ### The Science of Expression